SoAp9035/simple-llm-api/README.md

 ## Features

 - 🎯 Simple and consistent interface for multiple LLM providers
-- 🤖 Support for OpenAI, Mistral, and Google Gemini APIs
+- 🤖 Support for OpenAI, Anthropic, Google Gemini, and Mistral APIs
 - 🚀 Easy to use with minimal configuration
 - ⚙️ Customizable parameters for each provider